-New 'LA Times' Owner Wants To Compete With New York Times And Washington Post
+New 'LA Times' Owner Wants To Compete With 'New York Times' And 'Washington Post'

 I think we have to evolve where a correspondent now has to have the capability of creating the story, not only just for print but for podcasting and for even TV interviewing and for streaming and for tweeting.
 So it's a much different skill set that has to be adopted so that there are different generations that will consume news in a different way.
 But I don't think we'll lose or should lose our core strength as journalists with great stories to tell.

-In the last three months, in anticipation of the knowledge that we have to move out of the LA Times building, which we don't own, there's really a need to build what I call the modernized newsroom in which there is great inter-connectivity across all the different vehicles.
+In the last three months, in anticipation of the knowledge that we have to move out of the LA Times building, which we don't own, there's really a need to build what I call the modernized newsroom in which there is great interconnectivity across all the different vehicles.
 All of that would require massive investment.
-And since it didn't exist, it does not exist, even in any current state in any of the Tribune papers — whether it be LA Times, Chicago Tribune, The San Diego Tribune, The Baltimore Sun — somebody had to step up and make that kind of massive capital investment.
+And since it didn't exist, it does not exist, even in any current state in any of the Tribune papers — whether it be LA Times, Chicago Tribune, The San Diego Tribune, The Baltimore Sun — somebody had to step up and make that kind of massive capital investment [Soon-Shiong has spent millions to renovate an eight-story building, which will serve as the new headquarters for the paper.
+The building is in El Segundo, not far from Los Angeles International Airport].

 I think we'll surprise you over the course of the next two, three months that we will reveal that investment we're making.
 But physical capital infrastructure is one piece.
 The real strength is going to be in the human capital of intellectually curious and intellectually honest strong journalistic skill sets.